mselerin/ngx-security/README.md

 }
 ```

-> Of course, you can change the security state wherever you want !
+> Of course, you can change the security state wherever and whenever you want !

 You can now use the differents directives and the guard.